b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

     )::Matrix{Int}
 </pre>

-The function should take two vectors with groups as strings and return a contingency table (`Matrix{Int}`) with the counts (similar to `mEyeColor`).
+The function should take two vectors with observation (groups) as strings and return a contingency table (`Matrix{Int}`) with the counts (similar to `mEyeColor`).
 You may modify the function slightly, e.g to return `Dfs.DataFrame` similar to the one produced by [FreqTables.freqtable](https://github.com/nalimilan/FreqTables.jl).
 You may test it with the following output (to get the number of smokers per profession)